anon767/AgentSAST/README.md

 ### Phase 2: Analyzers

-Each hypothesis gets its own analyzer agent — a **separate agent instance** with a fresh conversation, dedicated system prompt, and independent tool-use loop.
-The analyzer's job is binary: **prove it, disprove it, or mark it uncertain** — with evidence.
+Each hypothesis gets its own analyzer agent: A **separate agent instance** with a fresh conversation, dedicated system prompt, and independent tool-use loop.
+The analyzer's job is binary: **prove it, disprove it, or mark it uncertain** with evidence.

 An analyzer will:
 - Read the specific files identified by the planner